 Where the distribution of an Estate, either under a Will or Intestacy, fails to make reasonable financial provision (or no provision) you may be able to bring a claim against the Estate of the deceased.
 Spouses, cohabitees, children and other dependants can potentially bring an Inheritance claim.
 If you believe that you may be eligible to bring a claim you must act fast as there is a limitation of 6 months from the date probate is granted to bring an Inheritance claim.
 In certain circumstances, the Court may grant permission to bring a claim outside of the time limit.
 It is, of course, paramount that advice is sought as soon as possible.

 A Will may also be contested where it is believed that the Will is invalid.
 Where there are concerns as to the mental capacity of the person who made the Will or concerns that pressure (‘undue influence’) was placed upon the deceased at the time the Will was made; or where the Will has not been executed correctly.
 If you have any concerns regarding a Will and want to challenge it you must not delay in seeking advice.

-Laura Pracy is a specialist Solicitor in our Inheritance and Will Disputes Department.
-If you want to have a free initial, no obligation conversation with Laura about your case, call her on 0161 785 3500.
+Our specialist Solicitors in our Inheritance and Will Disputes Department are available to have a free initial, no obligation conversation.
+Contact us about your case on 0161 785 3500.